 Wash completely and let dry.
 At that point, they can be cooked like any other green or used in salads.
 Use the infused vinegar you created as a dressing for a healthy and tasty dandelion salad.
 You can also try them sautéed with a small amount of olive oil, garlic, and a dash of lemon (or use fresh leaves from lemon balm as a substitute for lemon juice).

 The roots of the dandelion can be eaten.
 Be sure to wash them thoroughly, then you can roast them to be used to make tea or a suitable caffeine-free coffee substitute.
-They can also be used to create a dandelion root tea to help with liver and gall bladder function.
+They can also be used to create a dandelion root tea to help with fluid retention as well as liver and gall bladder function.
 More on that below in the medicinal uses section.